(click images to enlarge)

-From a handful of dusty books, to a modern building connected to worldwide resources of information, the Library of Piedmont University has grown steadily to serve its College and the local community.
-The Library has been known by several names during its history, and many of the names have honored people who were very significant to the College's history.
+The Library of Piedmont University has grown steadily to serve its students and faculty and the local community throughout the 125+ years of the University's life.
+The Library has been housed in several different buildings and been known by several names during its history.
+Many of the names have honored people who were significant to the University's history.

 The first mention of a library is found in the J. S. Green Collegiate Institute's Catalogue of 1899: "We rejoice in being able to notify our patrons and friends that we have now what is known as the Sarah Davis Green Library started and put into operation by the loved ones of the good woman for whom it is named, the mother of Judge J.S.
 Green of Battle Creek, Michigan."
 The library was first housed in a small room in Demorest Hall, which was also known in the local area as the Big Schoolhouse on the Hill.

 Later the library was moved to Butler Hall.
 The library's holdings during this time were described as "a motley collection of books and magazines with not a single reference book among them."